silviapoletti/Deep-Belief-Networks-Internal-representation-and-Adversarial-Attacks/README.md

   <img src="https://github.com/silviapoletti/Deep-Belief-Networks-Internal-representation-and-Adversarial-Attacks/blob/b0f8096eeb6d0372ba7e3410bb26b5567373eb2d/report/image_similarity.jpg" width="70%"/>
 </p>

 Indeed, some digits that are near in the scatterplots have been reported in the panels in the same row.
-A,B and C refer to raw images, D and E refer to DBN reconstructions at third layer.
+A,B and C refer to raw image clustering, D and E refer to clustering on the DBN reconstructions at third layer.
 [A] At raw level some clusters of 5s, indicated with green circles and reported in [B], are clearly separated and [C] there’s a naive association of shapes.
 [D] At the third level of the hierarchy there’s a more complex feature representation, in fact the previous clusters of 5s are grouped togheter and [E] digits with different labels are associated only if there exists a strong similarity of shapes.

 The following dendogram and scatterplot show that digits 8-3-5 and 7-4-9 share